Frederick McCracken: Military career

-First World War

-After the Boer War, McCracken received a full promotion to lieutenant-colonel in 1903, then a brevet promotion to colonel in 1905.
+After the Boer War, McCracken received a full promotion to lieutenant colonel in April 1903, then a brevet promotion to colonel in February 1905.
 He commanded a battalion of his regiment until 1907, when he was placed on half-pay.
+He was promoted to colonel in July that year.
+He was also made a Companion of the Order of the Bath in June 1910.

-He held staff postings in India until 1911, when he was made a brigadier-general on the staff at Irish Command.
-In 1912 he was given command of the 7th Infantry Brigade, with the temporary rank of brigadier-general, a position he was holding on the outbreak of the First World War.
+He held staff postings in India until March 1911 when he vacated his appointment and went on half-pay.
+This only lasted until April, when he was made a temporary brigadier general on the staff at Irish Command.
+In October 1912 he took over command of the 7th Infantry Brigade from Major General Laurence Drummond, and was again promoted to temporary brigadier general, a position he was holding on the outbreak of the First World War over two years later.

-He commanded the 7th Brigade when it was sent to France in 1914 as part of 3rd Division.
+He commanded the 7th Brigade when it was sent to France in 1914 as part of Major General Hubert Hamilton's 3rd Division.
 At the Battle of Le Cateau in August, McCracken was briefly disabled by an artillery shell on the 26th and was relieved by Colonel W. D. Bird, one of his battalion commanders.
-The 7th Brigade covered the retreat of II Corps, and after a personal recommendation to the corps commander by Edmund Allenby, who was commanding the Cavalry Division, McCracken was promoted to major-general in October, and appointed Inspector of Infantry.
+The 7th Brigade covered the retreat of II Corps, and after a personal recommendation to the corps commander by Major-General Edmund Allenby, who was commanding the Cavalry Division, McCracken was promoted to major-general in October, and appointed inspector of infantry.

-In 1915 he took command of 15th (Scottish) Division, a New Army division, and led it through the Battle of Loos, the Battle of the Somme, and the Battle of Arras.
+In March 1915 he took command of the 15th (Scottish) Division, a New Army formation, and led it through the Battle of Loos, the Battle of the Somme, and the Battle of Arras.
 Whilst he had been praised for his resilience in command of 7th Brigade, reports on his command of the 15th Division were less favourable, with one observer describing him as "weak and lazy".
-These failings did not stop him being promoted to command XIII Corps in June 1917.
-He remained with the corps until March 1918, when he was sacked and sent home to take over Scottish Command.
+These failings did not stop him being promoted to temporary lieutenant general to command XIII Corps in June 1917.
+He remained with the corps until March 1918, when he was sacked and sent home to take over Scottish Command from Lieutenant General Sir Spencer Ewart and managed to retain his temporary lieutenant general's rank.

-During the war, he was mentioned in despatches a further seven times, and made a Knight Commander of the Order of the Bath.
-He retired from the Army in 1922, and died in 1949, a few days before his ninetieth birthday.
+During the war, he was mentioned in despatches a further seven times, and made a Knight Commander of the Order of the Bath in June 1917.

+He retired from the army in 1922, and died in August 1949, a few days before his ninetieth birthday.